Bertrand Gachot: Career

-Gachot was born in Luxembourg on 23 December 1962, the son of a French European Commission official and a German mother.
+Gachot was born in Luxembourg City on 23 December 1962, the son of a French European Commission official and a German mother.
 He began karting at the age of 15.
 In 1983 he attended the Winfield School, a racing driving school based at the Paul Ricard circuit where Gachot competed with fellow future F1 drivers Damon Hill, Jean Alesi, and Eric Bernard for the Volant Elf; a prize of a season in Formula Renault backed by Elf.
 Although Bernard won the lucrative prize, Gachot subsequently dropped out of university to focus on his racing career.
 In 1984 he competed in Formula Ford 1600, and finished third at the Formula Ford Festival, and then won the European series in 1985 driving for Pacific Racing.
 In 1986 he moved up to Formula Ford 2000 and had a fierce rivalry with Mark Blundell, with Gachot winning the British series and Blundell winning the European series.

 Gachot joined the British Formula Three series in 1987, finishing second in the championship for the West Surrey Racing team behind Johnny Herbert.
+He and Herbert notably guested at Silverstone in the 1987 ESSO MG Metro Turbo Challenge at the end of that August.
+The two of them would later go on to win Le Mans together in 1991 with ex-Rial F1 Driver Volker Weidler.

 He switched to the Formula 3000 series in 1988, and met with some success, taking pole position at the Silverstone round, and finishing second to Roberto Moreno who went on to win the championship; Gachot finishing fifth in the final standings.